THINGS YOU WILL NEED IN ADVANCE

 We only know of a few breeders who do this but we have had success in training our dogs to use a litter box.

-We have experimented with just about every kind of litter and have settled on a litter made from pine sawdust.
+We have experimented with just about every kind of litter.
+We were using a litter made from pine sawdust.
 It is compressed into small pellets that dissolve back to sawdust when wet.
-We use a cat litter scoop as a "sifter" and sift the sawdust into a pail to discard.
-This litter is "Feline Pine," but we have found there is a similar product made for horse bedding that is FAR less expensive.
-There are several brands, sold in feed and farm supply stores, usually as "horse bedding".
-PetSmart also sells their own brand of this litter that is very similar to Feline Pine that is very high quality but less expensive.
+We use a large spoon to pick up the solids and then a cat litter scoop as a "sifter" and sift the sawdust into a pail.
+There is one called "Feline Pine," but we have found there is a similar product made for horse bedding that is FAR less expensive.
+There are several brands of it but they are all about the same, sold in feed and farm supply stores.
+Look in the horse bedding section.
+It works OK but is pretty messy.

-There are a couple of brands made for cats that we have used and think are OK, also recycled newspaper.
-One is called “Yesterday’s Mews,” compressed into much smaller pellets.
+There are a couple of brands made for cats that we have used and think are OK, also made from recycled newspaper.
+One is called “Yesterday’s Mews,” compressed into small pellets.
 The other is "PapPurr" that resembles ordinary cat litter.
-The clay-type cat litters work very well but the particles tend to stick on our dog’s coat and get spread around so we find it to be very messy.
+The clay-type cat litters work very well but the particles tend to stick on our dog’s coat and get spread around and become very messy so we no longer use it.

 Arrival at Home, first few nights: